TryHackMe - Eavesdropper

 bash linpeas.sh -o system_information,container,procs_crons_timers_srvcs_sockets,network_information,users_information,software_information,interesting_perms_files,interesting_files,api_keys_regex

 Nothing too valuable there.
-We have some capabilities and we now know that we’re inside a docker container
+We have some capabilities and we now know that we’re inside a docker container.

-I am on it.
+Ok, I’m on it.

 We’re not alone#